A nation of peace and happiness

 Religion defines the Costa Rican way of life.
 You can find churches alive with song and prayer and biblical verses painted on the buses.

-The traditions of the Costa Rica people are just as much a part of daily life as anything else.
+The traditions of the Costa Rican people are just as much a part of daily life as anything else.
 With Catholicism being the main religion, a lot of the traditions are defined by the Catholic faith.

 Virgen de los Angeles